synadia-io/rethink_connectivity/01-getting-started-with-nats/README.md

-# Getting Started with NATS
+# Episode 1: Getting Started with NATS